 Database for a queue based system

-You might, in this kind of situation, consider using a database for your PDF job queue.
-Typically you would create a database table which has a queue with records that represent PDF requests and then a flag in the table representing which state the task is in and whether the task is completed or not.
+In this kind of situation, you might consider using a database for your PDF job queue.
+Typically you would create a database table that has a queue with records representing PDF requests.
+You would then place a flag in the table representing which state the task is in and whether the task is completed or not.

 INSERT INTO pdf_job_queue (name, status, email) VALUES ("White paper", "NEW", "firstname.lastname@example.org");

 You need to write code to insert the new requests into the database.
-Code that takes an input from the database, perhaps change a status column, with values such as "NEW" and "PROCESSING", code that handles the request, code that again updates the database status field to "FINISHED" or code to remove the request from the queue.
+Code that takes an input from the database, perhaps change a status column, with values such as "NEW" and "PROCESSING", code that handles the request, more code that again updates the database status field to "FINISHED", and more code to remove the request from the queue.

-A message queue is built to handle this kind of scenario, and it is easy to queue or dequeue messages from the queue.
+A message queue is built to handle this kind of scenario, making it easy to queue or dequeue messages.